fatiu-arilesere/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
 This project outlines the installation and configuration of an IT environment for Pasilan Koulutus Oy’s for student network.
-Due to the COVID-19 restrictions, the setup is first deployed in a QEMU/KVM (VM) Environment before any physical server Installation.<br />
+Due to the COVID-19 restrictions, the setup is first deployed in a QEMU/KVM Environment before any physical server Installation.<br />

 <h2>Languages and Utilities Used</h2>